All Episodes

 Of the victims of those assaults, 93% of them were young women.

-I've encountered or witnessed firsthand of newly found hairwoman being sexually harassed by sergeants.
+I've encountered or witnessed firsthand of newly found airwomen being sexually harassed by sergeants.

-In addition to being a young woman, Kian could have also been a target because she was Latina.
+In addition to being a young woman, Guillen could have also been a target because she was Latina.

-Or unfortunately the minorities because they are less likely to believe a minority over cookies.
+The people will be the most sought after or sexually harassed women are are unfortunately being minorities because they are less likely to believe a minority or Caucasian.

-But her revelation inspired service women from all backgrounds to share their sexual harassment experiences under the hashtag I am Vanessa Guien.
+But her revelation inspired service women from all backgrounds to share their sexual harassment experiences under the hashtag I am Vanessa Guillen.

-I went to my chain of command and I told them what happened, and I was immediately told um to bury this.
+I went to my chain of command and I told them what happened and I was immediately told to bury this.

-They had all the evidence of him saying, Yes, I guess I do remember the night.
+They had all the evidence of him saying, yes, I yes, I do remember that night.

 Yes, I did do that.

-Like a lot of people say the only difference between me and her story is that I walked away a lot.
+Like a lot of people say the only difference between me and her story is that I walked away alive.

-The army will not rule on whether Guian was sexually harassed or not.
+The Army will not rule on whether Guillen was sexually harassed or not.

-On July 30th, the Guillen family made the cross-country trip to meet with US President Donald Trump about planned legislation in Guien's name.
+On July 30th, the Guienne family made the cross-country trip to meet with U.S. President Donald Trump about planned legislation in Guien's name.

 It would not require those experiencing sexual harassment to report to their superiors.

-The hashtag I am Vanessa Guian Bill would have been.
+The hashtag I am Velissa Guienbill would have.

-I mean, they went viral, they went ahead and met up with the president, man.
+I mean, they went viral if they went ahead and met up with the president, man.

 Our men and women have the confidence into reporting the sexual harassment.